 How ought we to glory in God?
 By rejoicing in and enjoying Him.
 Our ability to perceive beauty is given us by Him so that we can enjoy Him; any glimpse of His glory in Creation should move us to worship.
 We can also see in His dealings with Man that He’s all-powerful, infinitely wise, merciful, loving, and supremely just.
 It’s joy unspeakable to delight in His ways, in the inexpressible infinitude of God.

-But it’s not primarily in worship that we love God; He’s associated love for Himself with keeping His commandments (Jn 14:21), particularly the parts of His Law that seem the least self-serving to us.
+But it’s not primarily in worship that we love God; this is love, that we keep His commandments (Jn 14:21), particularly the parts of His Law that seem the least self-serving to us.
 (Mt 5:19) We cannot value Him in disobedience (1Jn 2:4), only in obeying can we walk worthy of Him.
 We do so dimly appreciate Him, seeing through a glass darkly (1Co 13:12), yet knowing that He’s infinitely precious.
 (1Pe 2:7)